Looking for things to do in Perthshire?

 10 Cathedral Street, Dunkeld, PH8 0AW

 Of all the things to do in Perthshire this is my favourite.
+It's right at the top of my list of things to do in Perthshire.
 Walk among some of the tallest trees in Britain, the towering Douglas Firs, on this beautiful forest walk.
 The colours are spectacular during autumn; I absolutely love this walk.
 Visit the roaring Black Linn Falls which can be deafening if it’s been raining.
 If you are there during salmon season you can watch the fish leap out of the tumbling waters.

 2 miles west of Dunkeld, OS Ref NN008417 Find out more at National Trust for Scotland